lordskidgod/MxConsole/README.md

 ```

 ## 🛠️ Error Logging
-- The bot ensures robust performance with comprehensive error logging system.
-Errors are instantly relayed to your designated Discord channel via a webhook.
-Configure the webhook URL in the `.env` file.
+- MxConsole ensures robust performance with comprehensive error logging.
+Errors are instantly relayed to your designated Discord channel via webhook integration. onfigure the webhook URL in the `.env` file.

 ## 📋 Commands